mmerabet42/ft_lexiq/README.md

 First of all, it is important to know that it has started as a school project, so it may not be perfect, and has definetely a tons of flaws.

-Secondly, the lexiq engine tries to avoir dynamic allocations which means that it does not compile or precompile or whatever, it reads the expression character by character.
+Secondly, the lexiq engine tries to avoid dynamic allocations which means that it does not compile or precompile or whatever, it just reads the expression character by character.
 It uses the concept of 'rules' which is where the main difference and power stands, we will get to it later.

 Thirdly, this engine was first a regular expression engine and was not supposed to become a generic parser, meaning that it has not been optimised for this task.